Skogarmadr/bachelor-thesis/chapters/09-results.md

 Integrate Segregated Witness in Bitcoin was not in our objective of this thesis.
 But as mentioned above, atomic swaps are pretty slow because they need to be synchronized with both different blockchain transactions.
 This is why we make an extra effort to add these features to the Bitcoin side for resolving a problem of transaction malleability.
 In bitcoin, we needed to create P2SH, but instead, we create a P2WSH.
 To compare the difference, see the part below :

-For a transaction with 1 input and 2 output and a fee rate of 8 sat/vB, we calculate the fees for SegWit & non-SegWit transactions :
+For a transaction with 1 input and 2 outputs and a fee rate of 8 sat/vB, we calculate the fees for SegWit & non-SegWit transaction :

 \begin{tabular}{|l|c|r|}
   \hline